MicrosoftDocs/Viva/Viva/Amplify/viva-amplify-roles.md

 ---
 # Roles in Viva Amplify

-You can make sure that everyone in your organization has the right permissions by familiarizing your self with [admin](#admin-roles) and [user](#user-roles) roles in Viva Amplify.
+You can make sure that everyone in your organization has the right permissions by familiarizing yourself with [admin](#admin-roles) and [user](#user-roles) roles in Viva Amplify.

 ## Admin roles